Limerence

 Limerence is the mental state of being madly in love or intensely infatuated when reciprocation of the feeling is uncertain.
 This state is characterized by intrusive thoughts and idealization of the loved one (also called "crystallization"), typically with a desire for reciprocation to form a relationship.
 This is accompanied by feelings of ecstasy or despair, depending on whether one's feelings seem to be reciprocated or not.

-Research on the biology of romantic love indicates that the early stage of intense romantic love (also called passionate love) resembles addiction, but academics do not currently agree on how love addictions are defined.
+Limerence can be distinguished from other forms of romantic love using the model of obsessive and harmonious romantic passion: limerence is an obsessive passion—defined as entailing a relative lack of control, and preventing full concentration on other activities.
+Research on the biology of romantic love indicates that intense romantic love such as this (also called passionate love) resembles addiction during the early stage or when unreciprocated, but academics do not currently agree on how love addictions are defined.

 The psychologist Dorothy Tennov coined the term "limerence" as an alteration of the word "amorance" without other etymologies.
 The concept grew out of her work in the 1960s when she interviewed over 500 people on the topic of love, originally published in her book Love and Limerence.
 According to Tennov, "to be in a state of limerence is to feel what is usually termed 'being in love.
-She coined the term to disambiguate the state from other less-overwhelming emotions, and to avoid the implication that people who don't experience it are incapable of love.
+She coined the term to disambiguate the state from other less-overwhelming emotions and to avoid the implication that people who don't experience it are incapable of love.
 Tennov was inspired to study romantic love after encountering people in her post as a professor who experienced severe heartbreak and personal perils.
+Tennov's research suggested to her that limerence is normal (although illogical), and a 2025 survey suggested that as many as 50–60% of the population had experienced it.

-According to Tennov and others, limerence can be considered intense romantic love, falling in love, love madness, intense infatuation, passionate love with obsessive elements or lovesickness.
+Limerence is a descriptive concept, rather than a diagnosis or disorder; it is not in the DSM.
+The polysemous nature of love words has led to semantic confusion which Tennov meant to clarify, although there is even still disagreement on how "limerence" is defined.
+Love research has never adopted a unified terminology or definitions.
+According to Tennov and others, limerence can be considered intense romantic love, falling in love, love madness, intense infatuation, or lovesickness.
 Limerence and obsessive love are similar, but obsessive love has connotations of possessive and self-defeating behavior.
-Limerence is also sometimes compared to and contrasted with a crush, with limerence being much more intense and impacting day-to-day functioning more: "when a crush has taken over your life".
+Limerence is also sometimes compared to and contrasted with a crush, with limerence being more intense and impacting day-to-day functioning more: "when a crush has taken over your life".

 Love and Limerence has been called the seminal work on romantic love, with Tennov's survey results and the various personal accounts recounted in the book largely marking the start of data collection on the phenomenon.